 Dutch ghost stories: Spirits and apparitions

 The Netherlands and the netherworld are more closely connected than you may think!
-Dutch shores, fields and streets are riddled with myths and whispers of the deceased who might still be roaming there.
+Beaches, fields and cities across the country are riddled with myths and whispers of the deceased who might still be roaming there.

-For this edition of Dutch ghost stories, here are some old tales about spirits and apparitions that were said to appear in the Netherlands.
+For this edition of Dutch ghost stories, here are some old tales about spirits and apparitions that are said to have appeared in the Netherlands.

 The Witte Wieven are among the more famous classic ghosts in Dutch folklore.
 The term translates as "white women", or "devious wise women" in older Dutch.
-Said to be the spirits of medicine women, these pale wraiths have been described as ugly, old women with sharp teeth and claws wearing flowing white garments and veils.
+These pale wraiths have long terrorised the people of western Europe, and have been described as ugly, old women with sharp teeth and claws wearing flowing white garments and veils.

 There are stories of them having hidden treasures in caves under burial mounds, stealing babies, dancing in the moonlight as wisps of fog, and luring people to their deaths.
-If you throw a peening anvil, a thin, pointed anvil used to sharpen scythes, into a pit where Witte Wieven reside, they will catch it, chase you down and throw it at you sharp end first.
-Some lucky escapees ran through a door and closed it just in time.
-When the peening anvil was thrown it lodged itself firmly into the wood.
+If you throw a peening anvil (a thin, pointed anvil used to sharpen scythes), into a pit where Witte Wieven reside, they will catch it, chase you down and throw it at you - sharp end first.
+One famous Dutch ghost story involving the Witte Wieven features them attacking a farmer in the woods, forcing himself to dance himself to death!